-Editors’ note: This article is from NPQ’s new, Spring 2015 edition, “Inequality’s Tipping Point and the Pivotal Role of Nonprofits.”
+This article is from the Spring 2015 edition of the Nonprofit Quarterly, “Inequality’s Tipping Point & the Pivotal Role of Nonprofits.”

 Inequality may be the idea du jour, but culture is the reality that confounds.
 Whether we are able to make progress on inequality will depend to a great extent on the degree to which policy leaders recognize the duality of social issues.
 Like the two sides of a coin, the ability of social analysis to affect the world is always constrained by the perceptions that people bring to that reality.
 If we are to win ground toward a more equitable society, policy leaders must come up with solutions to both sides of the problem: science-based policy solutions that reduce and prevent inequity, and science-based communications solutions that address the deeply held, foundational but implicit patterns of reasoning—what anthropologists call “cultural models”—that people use to think about economic mobility.
 As funders and think tanks gear up to prioritize inequality as a key issue for our time, it will be imperative that we come up not only with policy solutions but with narrative solutions as well.

 What Is Culture, and Why Does It Matter?